 Conscience and Cardinals

-So, it was no wonder that Manus wanted to book his flight to Dublin in 1997, passing through Dallas, Texas.
+So, it was no surprise when Manus wanted to book his flight to Dublin in 1997, passing through Dallas, Texas.

 a Catholic university for independent thinkers, an appropriate venue for our fraternal get-together.